bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Objects-in-Javascript-cc578a781e1d.md

 Keys cannot contain numbers as their first character

--   <span id="7b34">**When accessing object keys**: Bracket notation needs to refer to that key in quotations, dot notation doesn’t.</span>
+-   <span id="7b34">**When accessing object keys**: Bracket notation needs to refer to that key in quotations, dot notation doesn't.</span>
--   <span id="9e11">**When accessing object keys via a variable**: Bracket notation can refer to that key w/o use of quotations, dot notation can’t do this at all.</span>
+-   <span id="9e11">**When accessing object keys via a variable**: Bracket notation can refer to that key w/o use of quotations, dot notation can't do this at all.</span>

 **Putting it All Together**